 The NPS would coordinate design and construction in partnership with the NCTA and the NCTA's volunteer Arrowhead Chapter.
 The NCTA and Arrowhead Chapter anticipate constructing the trail, campsites, and parking lots in a phased approach over the next three to five years, starting construction in late-summer 2021.
 Existing vehicle cross-roads would be used during construction for access to minimize off-road disturbance and travel.
 The NCTA and Arrowhead Chapter would conduct all trail construction activity in accordance with the NPS' North Country Trail Handbook for Planning, Design, Construction, and Maintenance (NPS, 2019).
-The NCTA and Arrowhead Chapter would clean equipment, boots, and clothing before starting and after leaving each workday to minimize the potential for invasive species spread (see Section 3.5.2.2).
-Construction would include the removal of brush and small saplings, but would circumvent any standing trees that are 3 inches diameter at breast height (dbh) and greater to avoid the felling of those trees to the extent possible.
-If a tree is identified for removal, such as those hazardous to hiker safety, it would be removed outside of the Northern long-eared bat's (NLEB) pup season of June 1 through July 31 (see Section 3.5).
+The NCTA and Arrowhead Chapter would primarily use hand tools during construction.
+Some hand-held powered equipment (e.g., chainsaws, self-propelled mowers) could also be used, as needed.
+The Arrowhead Chapter volunteers would clean equipment, boots, and clothing before starting and after leaving each workday to minimize the potential for invasive species spread (see